The tripartite-circle crossing number of graphs with two small partition classes: Tools for counting the number of crossings

 \section{Tools for counting the number of crossings}

-Our tools for counting the number of crossings build on our previous work~\cite{tripartite_JGT}.
+Our tools for counting the number of crossings build on our previous work in \cite{tripartite_JGT}.
 For a self-contained presentation, we give a concise summary.

-Drawings that minimize the number of crossings are known to be \emph{simple}.
-A \emph{simple drawing} of $G$ is a drawing where no edge crosses itself, two edges that share a vertex do not cross, and two edges with no shared vertices intersect at most once.
+Drawings that minimize the number of crossings are known to be \emph{simple drawings}, that is, drawings where edges are simple curves and any two edges have at most one point in common, which is either a vertex or a crossing.
 In a tripartite-circle drawing of $K_{m,n,p}$, we label the three circles $\textsc{m}$, $\textsc{n}$, and ~$\textsc{p}$, and their numbers of vertices are $m$, $n$, and $p$, respectively.
-For an illustration consider \cref{fig:MNP}.
+For an illustration consider \Cref{fig:MNP}.

-For $k$-circle drawings with $k\geq 3$, three or more pairwise nested circles would require that any edges from the outermost to the innermost circle would necessarily cross the middle circle(s).
-Consequently, tripartite-circle drawings of complete tripartite graphs do not contain three pairwise nested circles.
-Moreover, note that the drawing in \cref{fig:MNP} can be transformed by a projective transformation of the plane such that any one circle encloses the other two.
-Therefore, without loss of generality we consider drawings where the \emph{outer} circle $\textsc{p}$ contains the \emph{inner} circles $\textsc{m}$ and $\textsc{n}$.
+By using projective transformations and the fact that in a tripartite-circle drawing of a complete tripartite graph the three underlying circles cannot be pairwise nested (they are not to be crossed by any edges), we may consider only the drawings where the \emph{outer} circle $\textsc{p}$ contains the \emph{inner} circles $\textsc{m}$ and $\textsc{n}$, see \Cref{fig:MNP}.
 In such a drawing, we label the vertices on circles $\textsc{m}$ and $\textsc{n}$ in clockwise order and the vertices on circle $\textsc{p}$ in counterclockwise order.
 Likewise, we read arcs of circles in clockwise order for inner circles and in counterclockwise order for outer circles.